-So, what’s left while lying on your back, half naked and staring up at the ceiling tiles and refusing to count them for fear of being labeled obsessive compulsive.
-How many moments have passed since I was told it would be but a moment by the kind nurse who is telling the next victim (I mean patient) that “it’ll be a moment before the doctor arrives.”
+So, what’s left while lying on my back, half naked and staring up at the ceiling tiles and refusing to count them for fear of being labeled obsessive compulsive.
+How many moments have passed since I was told it would only be one of them by the kind nurse who is now telling the next victim (I mean “patient”) that “it’ll be a moment before the doctor arrives.”

-Ceiling tiles provide a wonderful opportunity to examine your life and you wonder if the spinach your mother encouraged but you ignored could have avoided this visit.
-“When did this all begin?” you ponder to yourself since that word moment has now become plural.
-Lying there you become the waiting-for-doctor in diagnosing your own problem.
-“I looked this up,” you say to yourself after reading one online article instead of the six extra years after college that the waiting-for-doctor has invested.
+Ceiling tiles provide a wonderful opportunity to examine my life.
+I wonder now if the spinach my mother encouraged but I ignored could have avoided this visit.
+“When did this all begin,” I ponder to myself since that word moment now becomes plural.
+Lying there, I become the waiting-for-the-doctor in diagnosing my own problem.
+“I looked this up,” I say to myself after reading one online article instead of the six extra years after college that the waiting-for-doctor has invested.

-Your moment feels like forever when forever is something in the unknown future.
-A moment with a friend feels like one second while wishing for a second or third moment more.
-A moment playing with a six year old lives eternally in your mind when he asks for the car keys at 17.
-The moment a 65 year marriage is ended is one that lasts the rest of your life.
+My moment feels like forever when forever is something in an unknown future.
+A moment with a good friend feels like one second while wishing for a second or third moment more.
+A moment playing with a six-year old lives eternally in your mind even when he asks for the car keys at seventeen.
+The moment a 65 year marriage ends is one that continues counting for the rest of her life.

-You can elude, avoid and put off whatever you like and you can also savor, never forget and hold deeply within yourself those once fleeting but eternal yet temporal word, “moments.”
+You can elude, avoid or put off whatever you like and you can also savor, never forget and hold deeply and tightly within yourself that once fleeting but eternal yet temporal word, “moment.”

 My dad, self-employed, cleverly put a sign on his door at lunchtime, “Back in moment.”
 He had nice, long lunches.

-The doctor enters the room and says, “I bet you’d rather be 100 places than here right now.”
+The doctor enters the room and says, “I bet you’d rather be 100 places other than here right now.”
 I respond, “I bet you say that to every patient.”
 He replies, “Yeah.”
-Afterwards, he leaves the room by saying “Your day can only be better now, and yes I say that every time too.”
+Afterwards, he leaves the room by saying, “Your day can only get better now, and yes I say that one every time too.”

-I’m okay but I had a moment with the ceiling tiles, (if I died St. Peter would ask me, “Did you see the light?”
-I’d say, “No, I saw ceiling tiles and they weren’t all straight!”), my life’s recollections, my extensive medical experience, my regrets and happiness’s and my half-clothed body waiting for the moment when this moment would end.
+I’m okay, but I had a moment with those ceiling tiles.
+If I died St. Peter would ask me, “Did you see the light?”
+I’d say, “No, I saw ceiling tiles and they weren’t all straight!”
+I saw my life’s recollections about my life, my extensive medical experience (one or two articles), my regrets (few, but still!) and happiness’s (more moments than there are moments) and my half-clothed body waiting for the moment when this moment would finally end.